NISHANT-4901/BridgeLabz-SIPP-Training/README.md

 # 🚀 Java Immersion Program – Master Index

 Welcome to the **Java Immersion Program** repository!
 This `README.md` file serves as a **day-wise index** across multiple topic branches.

 Use this as your go-to guide to quickly find learning materials per branch and per day.

 ============================================================

 ### 📚 Branch Structure

 - Core-Java
 - DSA
-- Generics
+- GenericsAndCollections _(Renamed from `Generics`)_
 - OOPS
 - Workshop
 - main

+---

 ============================================================

 🔰 Branch: Core-Java

 ============================================================